nancyvuong/dsc180a-assignment3/README.md

 # Stretch Goals
-Run on a sample size of 400 (Takes very long + I keep disconnecting to DSMLP even with the priority trick on Piazza)
+Run on a sample size of 400 (Takes very long + I keep disconnecting to DSMLP even with the priority trick on Piazza/I need a school computer for this)